 Our board has determined that Donald Alt, Brian Brady, Clarke Brown, Jonathan Firestone, Robert Maccini and Gary Stevens, constituting a majority of the directors, are "independent" directors within the meaning of the rules of the NYSE and based on the board's application of the standards of independence set forth in our Corporate Governance Guidelines.
-The board determined that the transactions relating to Mr. Maccini described under "Certain Business Relationships and Transactions with Directors and Management" do not constitute a material relationship with the Company because the primary transaction occurred approximately four years ago and the amounts involved are not significant.
-Also, the board determined that services provided to the Company in 2006 and currently in 2007 by an entity affiliated with Mr. Maccini also involve insignificant amounts and are, therefore, not material.
-In addition, the board determined that the transaction relating to Mr. Stevens described under "Certain Business Relationships and Transactions with Directors and Management" does not constitute a material relationship with the Company because the transaction occurred approximately three years ago and the transaction did not involve the payment of fees by the Company to Mr. Stevens.
+The board determined that the transactions relating to Mr. Maccini described under "Certain Business Relationships and Transactions with Directors and Management" do not constitute a material relationship with the Company because the primary transaction occurred approximately four years ago and the amounts involved with respect to all of the transactions are not significant.